What is WastedLocker ransomware and how to protect against it

 The source of WastedLocker ransomware

 Evil Corp first developed ransomware in 2017 with the Bitpaymer crypter.
-This was a “big game hunter,” which means that it aimed at large corporations and asked for large ransoms.
+This was a “big game hunter”, which was aimed at large corporations, and asked for large ransoms.
 Bitpaymer was the forerunner of WastedLocker ransomware.

 Bitpaymer was launched in 2017, targeting hospitals in the UK.
 Attacks then moved on to focus on large US corporations.
 The ransomware’s delivery mechanism was based on Dridex modules.